Roger Steinmann: Hollywood

 From 1991, Steinmann lived alternatively in Los Angeles.
-There, he wrote several screenplays on spec, alone but mostly in association, e.g. 'Bum and the Kid' with Scott Steindorff, outlines, e.g. ‘Love of my Life’ with Don Mankiewicz, rewrites, e.g. ‘Project: Metalbeast’.
+There, he wrote several screenplays on spec, alone but mostly in association, e.g. Bum and the Kid with Scott Steindorff, outlines, e.g. Love of my Life with Don Mankiewicz, rewrites, e.g. Project: Metalbeast.

-Feature Film Illusion Infinity (aka Paradise, 2004)
+Illusion Infinity (aka Paradise, 2004)

 Among Steinmann´s several projects, Illusion Infinity (aka Paradise, 2004) caught the eye of casting director Gerald I. Wolff.
 He was able to engage seven well known Hollywood actors: Dee Wallace, Mickey Rooney, Timothy Bottoms, Barbara Carrera, Martin Kove, Theresa Saldana, and Lilyan Chauvin.

-Illusion Infinity was labeled as biopic; however, it was an original screenplay by Steinmann about the supposed real Las Vegas singer Patricia Paradise (played by Dee Wallace) and her life-long search for a genuine soul-mate, and a home she calls ‘Shangri-La’.
+Illusion Infinity was labeled as a biopic; however, it was an original screenplay by Steinmann about the supposed real Las Vegas singer Patricia Paradise (played by Dee Wallace) and her life-long search for a genuine soul-mate, and a home she calls Shangri-La.

-Feature Film Projects ‘The PartyKillers’ and ‘Ladies First’
+The PartyKillers and Ladies First

 In 2014, Thai film star Mike Angelo became interested to star in ‘The PartyKillers’, a screwball-comedy about a humble inventor of a magical teddy-bear crashing the engagement party of a toy manufacturer.
 This screenplay Steinmann wrote back in 1995/98 in collaboration with Rodney Heeringa.

 But another concept of a screwball comedy fit Angelo's talent even better: A male singer gaining success only when performing as a woman, attracting both a father and his daughter.
 After Angelo agreed to star in this dual role, Steinmann originated the 2015-screenplay ‘Ladies First’.
 Swiss actors Beat Schlatter and Pascal Ulli confirmed their interest to participate, the latter also as co-produce.

-Feature Film PhonY
+PhonY

-Our world caught up with constant (ab-)use of cellphones: What would happen if all cells and computers became unusable?
-This topic led to the 2016/2018-screenplay PhonY with the unique interactivity between segments in Los Angeles, Switzerland, Australia, Thailand and Canada.
+What would happen if all cells and computers became unusable?
+This topic led to the 2016/2018-screenplay PhonY with the unique interactivity between segments based in Los Angeles, Switzerland, Australia, Thailand and Canada.

 In spring 2018, the filming commenced in Switzerland with Pascal Ulli and Gilles Tschudi; it was followed by the Thai segment with a local cast.
 The remaining segments with Burt Reynolds, Talia Shire and Barbara Carrera were scheduled in Los Angeles for October 2018.
-Though, a mere month before, Reynolds untimely passed away, and the production stalled.
-Golden Globe Award winners Arnold Schwarzenegger and Elke Sommer were set for the reshoot, with Shire still on board - however, the restrictions of the Corona panic once again ruined the shooting scheduled of April 2020.
+Though, a mere month before, Reynolds untimely died, and the production stalled.
+Golden Globe Award winners Arnold Schwarzenegger and Elke Sommer were set for the reshoot, with Shire still on board.
+However, the outbreak of the COVID-19 pandemic and its restrictions once again ruined the shooting scheduled of April 2020.
 Since then, the fate of the feature film, shot to 70%, has become uncertain.